h5md/h5md/draft.rst

      +-- author

-Storage of time-dependent and time-independant data
+Storage of time-dependent and time-independent data
 ---------------------------------------------------

 Data in H5MD is stored either as regular HDF5 datasets, for time-independent